openstack/openstack-manuals/doc/config-reference/source/tables/nova-xen.rst

    * - **[xenserver]**
      -
    * - ``agent_path`` = ``usr/sbin/xe-update-networking``
-     - (String) Specifies the path in which the XenAPI guest agent should be located.
+     - (String) Path to locate guest agent on the server.
+Specifies the path in which the XenAPI guest agent should be located.
 If the agent is present, network configuration is not injected into the image.
-Used if compute_driver=xenapi.XenAPIDriver and flat_injected=True
+Used if compute_driver=xenapi.XenAPIDriver and flat_injected=True.
+Services which consume this: * ``nova-compute`` Possible values: * A valid path Related options: * ``flat_injected`` * ``compute_driver``
    * - ``agent_resetnetwork_timeout`` = ``60``
-     - (Integer) Number of seconds to wait for agent reply to resetnetwork request
+     - (Integer) Number of seconds to wait for agent's reply to resetnetwork request.
+This indicates the amount of time xapi 'agent' plugin waits for the agent to respond to the 'resetnetwork' request specifically.
+The generic timeout for agent communication ``agent_timeout`` is ignored in this case.
+Services which consume this: * ``nova-compute`` Possible values: * Any positive integer Related options: * None
    * - ``agent_timeout`` = ``30``
-     - (Integer) Number of seconds to wait for agent reply
+     - (Integer) Number of seconds to wait for agent's reply to a request.
+Nova configures/performs certain administrative actions on a server with the help of an agent that's installed on the server.
+The communication between Nova and the agent is achieved via sharing messages, called records, over xenstore, a shared storage across all the domains on a Xenserver host.
+Operations performed by the agent on behalf of nova are: 'version',' key_init', 'password','resetnetwork','inject_file', and 'agentupdate'.
+To perform one of the above operations, the xapi 'agent' plugin writes the command and its associated parameters to a certain location known to the domain and awaits response.
+On being notified of the message, the agent performs appropriate actions on the server and writes the result back to xenstore.
+This result is then read by the xapi 'agent' plugin to determine the success/failure of the operation.
+This config option determines how long the xapi 'agent' plugin shall wait to read the response off of xenstore for a given request/command.
+If the agent on the instance fails to write the result in this time period, the operation is considered to have timed out.
+Services which consume this: * ``nova-compute`` Possible values: * Any positive integer Related options: * ``agent_version_timeout`` * ``agent_resetnetwork_timeout``
    * - ``agent_version_timeout`` = ``300``
-     - (Integer) Number of seconds to wait for agent to be fully operational
+     - (Integer) Number of seconds to wait for agent't reply to version request.
+This indicates the amount of time xapi 'agent' plugin waits for the agent to respond to the 'version' request specifically.
+The generic timeout for agent communication ``agent_timeout`` is ignored in this case.
+During the build process the 'version' request is used to determine if the agent is available/operational to perform other requests such as 'resetnetwork', 'password', 'key_init' and 'inject_file'.
+If the 'version' call fails, the other configuration is skipped.
+So, this configuration option can also be interpreted as time in which agent is expected to be fully operational.
+Services which consume this: * ``nova-compute`` Possible values: * Any positive integer Related options: * None
    * - ``cache_images`` = ``all``
      - (String) Cache glance images locally. `all` will cache all images, `some` will only cache images that have the image_property `cache_in_nova=True`, and `none` turns off caching entirely
    * - ``check_host`` = ``True``